 "Dad, I heard you found it… is it true?" came Stellan's aged voice.

-Another familiar, but somber voice, "Yes, it was a few miles to the west of the battlefield."
+Another familiar, but somber voice answered him, "Yes, it was a few miles to the west of the battlefield."

 "You didn't find Kiko or the others there?"

 A heavy sigh, "I'm afraid not… we'll only know more when Sarth awakens to enlighten us."

 I was fully awake now and strained myself to sit up.
 I was alone in the room I shared with Cashel when we stayed with Vero here on Dezner.
 I had a few bandages wrapped around my torso, and leg which ached when I tried to move it.

 Standing up was difficult but I managed to hop to the doorway and peer out.
 Stellan was walking back up the stairs when he saw me and his face enlightened instantly.